Cockatrice/Cockatrice/.github/CONTRIBUTING.md

-To help with that, we have an automated CI run setup, that regularly looks at the code in the master branch, extracts all strings and updates dedicated source string files with any changes.<br>
+To help with that, we have an automated CI run setup, that regularly looks at the code in the master branch, extracts all strings and updates dedicated source string files with any changes.
 These updates are not commited right away, the CI creates a PR for reviewing instead.<br>
 After approval, our translation tool automatically picks the changes up and deploys them to our translators.
 Be mindful when merging only a few changes!